 The child who enjoys doing homework is a rare treasure indeed.
 Congratulations to you if you’ve been blessed with one of “those”.
 But for most of us, encouraging our children to have a healthy attitude towards homework can be a difficult task and often an uphill struggle, especially for the academically challenged ones.
-This can affect your child’s morale, as well that of you, the parents.
+This can affect your child’s morale, as well as that of you, the parents.

-Here are a eight tips to make homework time a happier, more positive experience for the whole family.
+Here are eight tips to make homework time a happier, more positive experience for the whole family.

 #1 Join the team